CDCgov/covid19-forecast-hub/model-output/README.md

 -   "quantile" or
 -   "samples".

 This value indicates whether that row corresponds to a quantile forecast or sample trajectories for weekly incident hospital admissions.
+Samples can be submitted either for individual modeling tasks, where each `horizon` and `location` is treated independently, or as a part of a compound modeling task that encodes predictive statistical dependency across forecast `horizon`s and/or `location`s.

 ### `output_type_id`
 Values in the `output_type_id` column specify identifying information for the output type.